-Neither ordinary nor capital gain distributions with respect to our common shares, or gain from the sale of common shares should generally constitute unrelated business taxable income to a tax-exempt investor.
+Generally, neither ordinary and capital gain distributions with respect to our common shares, and gains from the sale of common shares should not constitute unrelated business taxable income to a tax-exempt investor.
 However, there are certain exceptions to this rule.
 In particular: